smart-data-models/data-models/roadmap.md

 * Launch other domains
 - Smart Robotics. done
 - Smart Manufacturing. done
-- Smart Destinations.
-In progress
+- Smart Destinations. done
+- Smart Aeronautics. done

 * Add additional Data Models per other methods defined by the FIWARE Foundation and TMForum. done

-* Adopt automatic documentation generation to be developed by FIWARE Data Models.
+* Adopt automatic documentation generation to be developed by FIWARE Data Models. done.
-It hs been drafting a new template for generating this documentation.
-First example [here](https://github.com/smart-data-models/data-models/blob/master/templates/dataModel/doc/spec-example.md).
-In progress.

-* Generate Schema definitions in JSON JSON-LD as suggested by
+* Generate Schema definitions in JSON JSON-LD. fixed

 * Validate NGSI-LD content.
 The validation tool (see [tools repository](https://github.com/smart-data-models/tools)) has to be tweaked to perform NGSI-LD validation of examples
 , once Orion-LD is in a more mature state.
+In progress.